N NPP Generator

 Several states impose stricter mental-health privacy rules: California's Lanterman-Petris-Short Act and the Confidentiality of Medical Information Act (CMIA); New York's Mental Hygiene Law § 33.13; Massachusetts General Laws chapter 123 § 36.
 These may require additional disclosures in your NPP beyond federal HIPAA.
 Our generator includes a generic state-law disclaimer; for state-specific language, consult healthcare counsel.

-Generate your NPP in under 5 minutes
+Generate a compliant NPP in 5 minutes

 Not sure if your practice needs an NPP?
 Find out in 30 seconds →